tranvansang/express-transformer/README.md

 )
 ```

-All default plugins are exported and available to be used by this way (or you can use their names instead).
+All default plugins are exported and available to be used in this way (or you can use their names instead).

 ```
 const {